alex-konshin/f007th-rpi/README.md

 ### Overview
 The main goal of this project is to intercept and decode radio signals from temperature/humidity sensors and show on console or send this received data to REST/[InfluxDB](https://www.influxdata.com/products/influxdb-overview/) servers and/or [MQTT](http://mqtt.org/) broker.
+It is also possible to retrieve the current values via HTTP.
+Support for MQTT is currently experimental and instructions are under development.
+If you want to help to test this new feature then please contact the developer.

 The data is received with cheap RF 433.92MHz receivers like [RXB6](http://www.jmrth.com/en/images/proimages/RXB6_en_v3.pdf), [SeeedStudio RF-R-ASK](https://www.seeedstudio.com/433MHz-ASK%26amp%3BOOK-Super-heterodyne-Receiver-module-p-2205.html), RX-RM-5V, etc. It is tested with RXB6 and SeeedStudio RF-R-ASK.